ma-ha/rest-web-ui/html/modules/pong-easyform/README.md

 ### Field specification Conventions
 In the original form plug in, you specify everything in a propper JSON hierarchy.
-To make this easier, we now offer to use a naming convention in the following ways:
+To make this easier, we now offer to use a naming convention.
+We use "_" to put all information in one string in the following ways:
 * c*X*_*fieldname*
 ** for text fields
 ** or if fieldname is a type, like password or email
 * c*X*_*fieldname*_*fieldtype+specs*
 ** to specify a field type explicitly
 * *fielname*
 ** for hidden fields

 Example